nsip/nias2/README.md

   * `sms/` : the SIF Memory Store functionality of NIAS (ported from Ruby)
   * `napval/` : NAPLAN Registration records validation
   * `naprr/` : NAPLAN Results and Reporting post-processing
-  * `napyr3w/` : Reconciliation of Paper Year 3 Writing results with Online NAPLAN results
+  * `napcomp/` : Comparison of students between NAPLAN Registration and NAPLAN Results and Reporting (included in `naprr` distribution)

 `napval/`
 Code for NAPLAN Registration records validation